Sides square off on fish farm

 Justin Bloom, an environmental lawyer in Sarasota, and Founder of Suncoast Waterkeeper, also called for a full environmental impact study.

-"Given these realities, the agencies tasked with protecting our marine environment should take a step back from approving this project and reconsider finfish aquaculture off our fragile coast."

-Dennis Jetters, with Kampachi, told Tuesday's audience that as a demonstration site, this project will not significantly impact what is going on in the region.
+Denni Peters, with Kampachi Farms, told Tuesday’s audience that as a demonstration site, this project will not significantly impact what is going on in the region.

 “We are keenly aware we have only one opportunity to get it right,” he said.